PauSang2211/Civilization/README.md

 This project was inspired by Sid Meier's Civilization game series and my hobby in simulation games.
 This project was started a few years ago.

 # Goal:
-To practice object-oriented programming__
+To practice object-oriented programming <br />
-To understand Java GUI, particularly Java AWT and Java Swing__ To analyze the results of (pseudo) random actions of players in the game
+To understand Java GUI, particularly Java AWT and Java Swing <br />
+To analyze the results of (pseudo) random actions of players in the game

 # Overview: